ED-MS/ED00/README.md

 This repository contains :
 - STL files of 3D printed parts
 - image files of 3D printed part
-- PDF 3D file to see where each parts is located
+- PDF 3D file to see where each part is located

 ## 3D printed parts
 - Total of ~1.2kg of plastic filament required